entrop-/lbstokg/README.md

 # lbstokg
-## this find accurences of imperial weight and height and converts to metric ##
+## this finds accurences of imperial weight and height and converts to metric ##

 I was tired of browsing 4chans /fit/ and not understanding those silly units